How AI-Powered Training Video Creation Saves Time & Costs

 AI training videos excel at multilingual deployment.
 This capability creates consistent training experiences across global teams.

-Review automated translations for accuracy, especially for industry-specific terminology.
-While AI translation is impressive, it may need human verification.
+I still recommend reviewing automated translations for accuracy, especially for industry-specific terminology.
+While AI video translation is impressive, I always have native speakers verify the first video in a series.

-Timing Estimate: Allow 1-2 hours for translation review per language, depending on video length and technical complexity.
+Allow 1–2 hours for translation review per language, depending on video length and technical complexity.
+Involve native speakers for the most accurate results.

 The business case for AI training videos